 - 7. Restrict access to data by business need-to-know - 8.
-Identify and authenticate access to system components - 9.
+Assign a unique ID to each person with computer access - 9.
 Restrict physical access to cardholder data

 Regularly Monitor and Test Networks

 - 10. Track and monitor all access to network resources and cardholder data - 11.
 Regularly test security systems and processes